 DMRM's Abandoned Mine Land program eliminates health and safety hazards and reclaims lands and waters damaged by coal mining that occurred prior to today's stricter reclamation laws.
 This includes: reclamation of underground mine openings, dangerous highwalls, mine subsidence, and clean-up of hazardous and/or polluted water impoundments, acid mine drainage, burning coal refuse, and other mining related problems.

 OSMRE, in collaboration with each state, develops a Performance Agreement/Evaluation Plan tailored to the unique conditions of each state program.
 Performance Agreements/Evaluation Plans between OSMRE and the states establish how oversight is conducted during each evaluation year.
-OSMRE's Pittsburgh Field Division, Columbus Office drafts its Annual Performance Agreement/Evaluation Plan with Ohio for each evaluation year July 1 through June 30.
+OSMRE's Pittsburgh Field Division will draft Annual Performance Agreements/Evaluation Plans with Ohio for each evaluation year July 1 through June 30.
 We will use this page to announce Oversight Outreach Development and Review Periods as they occur.

 What is Oversight?